Professor Maya H Buch

 - Location: LIRMM Chapel Allerton Hospital

-Professor Maya H Buch PhD FRCP is Professor of Rheumatology and Honorary Consultant Rheumatologist.
+Professor Maya H Buch PhD FRCP is Visiting Professor of Rheumatology (with primary appointment at the University of Manchester as Professor of Rheumatology, Director of Experimental Medicine) and Honorary Consultant Rheumatologist.

 - Medical qualification from the University of Birmingham, UK, followed by internal medicine training, also in Birmingham; Specialist rheumatology training Leeds.